Chinese nationalism: Northern and Southern

+Ultranationalism

+Ultranationalism (極端民族主義 (极端民族主义)) was born out of Chiang Kai-shek Thought and pro-Chiang Blue Shirts Society during the Nationalist government, which had fascist tendencies and influences.
+Led by Chiang Kai-shek's Kuomintang, China had friendly diplomatic relations with Nazi Germany, until the Second Sino-Japanese War when Germany eventually favoured Japan diplomatically.

+Since Xi Jinping took power, the Chinese Communist Party has been accused of cultivating far-right ultranationalism.

 Modern times

 During the Cold War era, American strategies to contain the spread of communism fueled nationalist sentiment in China, including as a result of the Korean War, the Taiwan Strait Crisis, the PRC's exclusion from the United Nations, and the U.S. embargo of China.

 The end of the Cold War has seen the revival throughout the world of nationalist sentiments and aspirations, nationalism is seen as increasing the legitimacy of Chinese Communist Party rule.
+It has been pursued in a more pragmatic and flexible manner compared to policies during the Cultural Revolution.
 One remarkable phenomenon in the post-Cold War upsurge of Chinese nationalism is that Chinese intellectuals became one of the driving forces.
 Many well-educated people-social scientists, humanities scholars, writers, and other professionals have given voice to and even become articulators for rising nationalistic discourse in the 1990s.
 Some commentators have proposed that "positive nationalism" could be an important unifying factor for the country as it has been for other countries.
-China has also pursued ethno-nationalist policies aimed at appealing to its diaspora abroad.

-On 7 May 1999, during Operation Allied Force (NATO bombing of Yugoslavia), NATO aircraft bombed the Chinese embassy in Belgrade, Yugoslavia, killing three Chinese citizens.
+On 7 May 1999, during NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade killing three Chinese citizens.
 The US claimed that the bombing was an accident caused by the use of outdated maps but few Chinese accepted this explanation.
 The incident caused widespread anger and following the attack Chinese officials described the bombing as a "barbarian act" and a "war crime" while Chinese students in Europe and America demonstrated against 'NATO fascism'.
 In China thousands were involved in protest marches in Beijing and other provincial capitals, some protesters threw gas bombs and rocks at the diplomatic missions of the United States and other NATO countries while in Chengdu the American Consul's residence was firebombed, deepening anti-Western and anti-American sentiment in China.
-China, along with Russia, had already supported Slobodan Milošević and the Federal Republic of Yugoslavia during the Kosovo War, and opposed NATO bombardment of Yugoslavia.
+China, along with Russia, had already supported Slobodan Milošević and the Federal Republic of Yugoslavia during the Kosovo War, and opposed NATO bombings of Yugoslavia.

+The 1995 book China Can Say No, itself based on the 1989 essay The Japan That Can Say No by Shintaro Ishihara, was a benchmark for 1990s nationalist sentiment.
+Nationalist online forums including Strong China Forum and Iron Blood became popular forums for expression of nationalist sentiment on the internet.
+The internet has since continued to increase in significance as a forum for Chinese nationalism.